top of page

 Welcome back to Diary of a Leader, where we explore what is really happening beneath leadership, growth, and the structures meant to support both.

-This week is about decision fatigue in leadership.
-Not the kind that comes from small daily choices, but the kind that develops when too much complexity consistently escalates upward.
+This week is about why decision fatigue happens in leadership — not the kind that comes from small daily choices, but the kind that develops when too much complexity consistently escalates upward.

 Decision fatigue in leadership rarely starts with weakness.
 It usually starts with growth.